aedobbyn/beer-data-science/present/brewsentation.md

 ```

-Now with beer
+Digging In
 ========================================================
 class:very-small-code

-What does the data look like when we request a certain beer?
+What are the parts of the data that we want and where do they live?

 ```r